Oshkosh Corp.

 If Access does not recover, the market will stop paying for the 2028 earnings story and keep valuing Oshkosh as a cyclical manufacturer.

-defense timing slips
+Defense timing slips

 Defense provides $2.2B, or 21% of sales.
 That looks stabilizing until a contract award, delivery schedule, or funding timeline moves.